 Make the Most of Pinterest

 Notary public marketing doesn’t get any simpler.
-Your business card graphic is linked to any website you choose, and the address may be changed at any time.
+Your business card graphic may be linked to any website you choose.
 Pinterest allows you to write a description, designate a category, and choose a cover image for each board you create.
 Take full advantage of these features to achieve the best possible exposure for your business.